Coarse cohomology theories: The dualizing spectrum of a group

+\begin{ex} If $M$ is a complete, simply connected, negatively curved $n$-dimensional Riemannian manifold $M$, then its Gromov boundary $ \partial M$ is homeomorphic to $S^{n-1}$.
+By Higson--Roe \cite[Sec.~8]{hr} we have a coarse homotopy equivalence between $M$ and the open cone over $ \partial M$.
+By \cite[Sec.\,6]{ass} we know the open cone and the Euclidean cone yield equivalent objects in $\Sp\cX$ after applying $\Yo^{s}$.
+Since the Euclidean cone over $S^{n-1}$ is coarsely equivalent to $\R^{n}$ we get $\Yo^{s}(M)\simeq \Yo^{s}(\R^{n})$.

+If $G$ acts freely and cocompactly on $M$, then we have coarse equivalence $G_{can,min}\to M$ given by $g\mapsto g m_{0}$ for any choice of a point $m_{0}$ in $M$.
+So we get an equivalence where $!$ is a standard calculation in coarse homotopy theory (see e.g.\,\cite[Ex.~4.9]{buen}).
+Consequently, as expected since $BG\simeq M/G$ is an $n$-dimensional Poincar\'e duality space. \end{ex}

+\begin{ex} In the following example we provide a pair of groups $G$ and $H$ which are not quasi-isometric, but for which $\Yo^{s}(G_{can,min})\simeq \Yo^{s}(H_{can,min})$.
+This example shows that the first assertion of Corollary \ref{werijgowergwerf} is strictly stronger than the second.
 We consider torsion-free and cocompact lattices $G$ in $SO(2n,1)$ and $H$ in $SU(n,1)$.
 Such lattices exist by a result of Borel \cite{MR0146301}.
 Then $G$ is quasi-isometric to the hyperbolic space $\mathbb{H}^{2n}$ and $H$ is quasi-isometric to the complex hyperbolic space $\mathbb{H}\C^{n}$ (of real dimension $2n$).
 By Mostow rigidity (Mostow \cite{MR0385004}, Kleiner--Leeb \cite[Cor.~1.1.4]{MR1608566}) $\mathbb{H}^{2n}$ and $\mathbb{H}\C^{n}$ are not quasi-isometric, and hence $G$ and $H$ are not quasi-isometric.